gpupu/OneEnv/README.md

 Environment provisioning tool for OpenNebula

 ## Description ##
 OneEnv is an environment provisioning tool that adds OpenNebula the ability to deploy environments in an easy and flexible way.
-The user would be able to write different agnostic configurations as code powered by Chef Solo.
+The user would be able to write different configurations as code thanks to Chef Solo.

 ## Requirements ##
 Any OpenNebula version with contextualization support should work, but it is recommended 3.0 or higher where OneEnv has been tested.